The Significance of the Frontier in American History

-Opposition to the Turner Thesis
+Opposition to Turner's Thesis

 In 1942, in "The Frontier and American Institutions: A Criticism of the Turner Thesis," Professor George Wilson Pierson debated the validity of the Turner thesis, stating that many factors influenced American culture besides the looming frontier.
 Although he respected Turner, Pierson strongly argues his point by looking beyond the frontier and acknowledging other factors in American development.

 The Turner Thesis was also critiqued by Patricia Nelson Limerick in her 1987 book, The Legacy of Conquest: The Unbroken Past of the American West.
 Limerick asserts the notion of a "New Western History" in which the American West is treated as a place and not a process of finite expansion.
 Limerick pushes for a continuation of study within the historical and social atmosphere of the American West, which she believes did not end in 1890, but rather continues on to this very day.

 Urban historian Richard C. Wade challenged the Frontier Thesis in his first asset, The Urban Frontier (1959), asserting that western cities such as Pittsburgh, Louisville, and Cincinnati, not the farmer pioneers, were the catalysts for western expansion.

 Glenda Riley has argued that Turner's thesis ignored women.
 She argues that his context and upbringing led him to ignore the female portion of society, which directly led to the frontier becoming an exclusively male phenomenon.
 The exclusion of women is one of the central debates around his work, particularly referred to by New Western Historians.